|

 training resources.

-We've moved all of our webhosting to a dedicated server based here in
+We've moved all of our web hosting to a dedicated server based here in

 Michigan and are hosting nearly 100 websites.
 We have upgraded our server to